 EASTON’S RETRO DRIVE-IN MOVIE PARTY: THE CARS

 Beep!
 Beep!
 Next up, were of course, the cars!
 We created all of the cars out of cardboard boxes.
 This was such a great DIY project but way too long to describe here in this post.
 I’ve created a separate post to share the full tutorial on making the cars.
 Check it out at the link below!
-Also, I’m sharing a free printable of the license plates at the bottom of this post.
+Also, I’m sharing a free printable of the license plates in the form at the bottom of this post.
 Be sure to grab it!
 Click here to see a full tutorial on how to make the cars!

 EASTON’S RETRO DRIVE-IN MOVIE PARTY: THE SHOW